Has Naga Munchetty left BBC Breakfast? Fans confused in her absence

 In any job, there are days when you have to be somewhere or have other duties, and indeed, everybody is entitled to a day off.

-We expect Naga will be back on screens doing what she does best in no time.
+Naga will likely be back on screens doing what she does best in no time.

 -